railsuser2014/openobject-doc-book-en/source/book/3/3_7/managing_accounts.rst

 *  *Payable entries* .

-So you obtain the list of unreconciled entries in Receivable and Payable type accounts.
+You get a list of unreconciled entries in Receivable and Payable type accounts.
 You can then modify the date and the last follow-up and the level of reminder for each entry.

 To obtain a detailed report per partner use the menu  *Financial Management > Reporting > Follow-Ups* .